A Musing That Bears Consideration…

 “I am sorry, brother.
 It is just that your latest feat was nothing short of—”

 Kor’Thank cracked a faint smile. “ ’Twas glorious, was it not?”

-“Krul’Dar.
-You know his name is Bitefighter.”
+“His name is Bitefighter.”

-Krul’Dar’ stared again at the tavern keeper’s goods, as if he could see great treasure hidden amongst the shrunken heads and colored flasks.
-“Kor’Thank, Protector of the True and Indashi King, charged up the back of a towering retrorax, nocking three arrows onto his Lamordian bow.
-As he crested its neck he clucked his tongue, commanding his mount to dive left whilst he dove right.
-He hurtled through the air, loosing a trio of Blacksear arrows.
-The missiles struck true, piercing the eyes of the three-headed retrorax.
-A single arrow for each head!”
-Krul’Dar slammed the table with his colossal fist.
-“A shot worthy of the ages!
-Never before had a single warrior managed to kill a full-grown retrorax!”
-His voice lowered in volume, becoming reverent and solemn.
-“The Indashi King had slain legions of sorcerers…slain countless beasts that breathed fire, ice, or poison.
-He had led innumerable charges against Orcs and Fell-walkers.
+Krul stared again at the tavernkeeper’s goods.
+His eyes turned distant, filling with the glow of epic memories.
+“He charged up the spine of a fifty-foot retrorax, nocking Blacksear arrows onto his bow.
+As he crested the neck he clucked his tongue, commanding his mount to dive left.
+At the same time, the king dove right and loosed his missiles, piercing the eyes of the three-headed beast.
+One arrow for each head!”
+Krul slammed the table with a gnarled fist.
+“One man!
+One man!”
+He brandished a finger and shook it forcefully.
+“Never before had one man slain a full-grown retrorax!”
+His voice turned reverent.
+“The Indashi King had slaughtered Darklight sorcerers, hordes of undead, beasts that could exhale fire, ice, or poison…he’d led hundreds of charges against Orcs and Fell-walkers.
 And now, with the death of a retrorax, he took his place amongst the greatest hunters in all of Elithia.”